 The best way to experience one of WA, if not the Australia’s most unique landmarks is to pitch your tent (or caravan) at Wave Rock Caravan Park.
-It’ll put you right at the base of the iconic rock formation along with being walking distance to Hippo’s Yawn, Lake Magic and the many epic walking trails in the area.
-Read our full guide here.
+It’ll put you right at the base of the iconic rock formation that is Wave Rock, along with being walking distance to Hippo’s Yawn, Lake Magic and the many epic walking trails in the area.

 Like most of the south west coastline, Yallingup is a stunning spot worthy of putting some serious time into.
 Incredible surfing and swimming, along with coastal bushwalking and more are at your fingertips.
 In terms of camping the Yallingup Beach Holiday Park (pictured, below) puts you right in front of Yallingup Main Break, while Caves Caravan Park is a little further inland but, closer to the pub!
 Doggos are welcome but must stay on the lead.

 Just shy of three hours south from Perth, Sues Bridge campsite comes with kitchen amenities like a sink, food preparation tables, picnic tables and barbecue facilities.
 Being a waterfront campsite, you can wake up to the soothing sounds of the Blackwood River.
 Bookings are on a first come first serve basis so it’s best to pick a time not in the pit of school holidays.
 Doggos are welcome but must stay on the lead – more info here.